-Like our previous program, you should look over the program again, and make sure you know what everything does, looking back through the section for the explanation of anything you don't understand.
+Like our previous program, you should look over the program again, and make sure you know what everything does.
+Look back through this section and the previous sections for the explanation of anything you don't understand.
 Then, take a piece of paper, and go through the program step-by-step, keeping track of what the values of the registers are at each step, and what values are on the stack.
 Doing this should deepen your understanding of what is going on.

 - What are primitives?

 - What are calling conventions?

 - What is the stack?

-- How do push and pop affect the stack?
-What registers do they affect?
+- How do push1 and pop1 affect the stack?
+What special-purpose register do they affect?

 - What are local variables and what are they used for?

+- Why are local variables so necessary in recursive functions?

 - What are %ebp and %esp used for?

-- What is flow control?
+- What is a stack frame?

-- Write a function called square which receives 1 argument and returns the square of that argument. - Write a program to test your square function. - Convert the maximum program given in the Section called Finding a Maximum Value in Chapter 3 so that it is a function which takes a pointer to several values and returns their maximum.
-Write a program that calls maximum with 3 different lists, and returns the result of the last one as the program's exit status code. - The call instruction pushes the location of the next instruction onto the stack, and then jumps to the subroutine.
-Rewrite the code in this chapter to not use the call function, but to do these explicitly. - Try to write the program without using ret either. - Explain the problems that would arise without a standard calling convention.
+- Write a function called square which receives one argument and returns the square of that argument. - Write a program to test your square function. - Convert the maximum program given in the Section called Finding a Maximum Value in Chapter 3 so that it is a function which takes a pointer to several values and returns their maximum.
+Write a program that calls maximum with 3 different lists, and returns the result of the last one as the program's exit status code. - Explain the problems that would arise without a standard calling convention.

 - Do you think it's better for a system to have a large set of primitives or a small one, assuming that the larger set can be written in terms of the smaller one? - The factorial function can be written non-recursively.
 Do so. - Find an application on the computer you use regularly.
 Try to locate a specific feature, and practice breaking that feature out into functions.
 Define the function interfaces between that feature and the rest of the program. - Come up with your own calling convention.
 Rewrite the programs in this chapter using it.
 An example of a different calling convention would be to pass paramters in registers rather than the stack, to pass them in a different order, to return values in other registers or memory locations.
 Whatever you pick, be consistent and apply it throughout the whole program. - Can you build a calling convention without using the stack?
-What limitations might it have? - What test cases should we use in our example program to check to see if it is working properly?
+What limitations might it have?

+• What test cases should we use in our example program to check to see if it is working properly?